 The broken record takeaway: Tailor your offer to the various stages of your visitor’s conversion journey and focus on providing value.

-Ryan Stewart at Moz advises us to stay away from these four common Facebook mistakes:
+Another one of Ryan Stewart at Moz‘s Facebook advertising tips is to stay away from these four common mistakes:

 Instead, follow steps like these four: